 - Set up the column horizontal position.

 Here you can make changes to background color and background type.
+For PRO users, a background overlay option is available.
+Here‘s how you can make all these background customizations.

 At this level you can make additional row edits, both in the normal state and the hovering one.